devakapatel/t9-nextra-3/pages/sem-5/question-banks/psc/unit-4.md

 ## 10) What are Pandas Series/Dataframe, and how do they use row headers (index) for data manipulation?
 Provide an example.

-Pandas is a powerful data manipulation library in Python that provides two primary data structures: **Series** and **DataFrame**.
+Pandas is a powerful data manipulation library in Python that provides two primary data structures: Series and DataFrame.
 Understanding these structures and how they utilize row headers (indices) for data manipulation is essential for effective data analysis.

 ### Pandas Series

-A **Pandas Series** is a one-dimensional labeled array capable of holding any data type (integers, strings, floating-point numbers, Python objects, etc.).
+A Pandas Series is a one-dimensional labeled array capable of holding any data type (integers, strings, floating-point numbers, Python objects, etc.).
 It can be thought of as a single column in a DataFrame.

 #### Key Features of Pandas Series:

-- **One-dimensional**: A Series is essentially a single column of data.
+- One-dimensional: A Series is essentially a single column of data.
-- **Labeled**: Each element in a Series has an associated label known as an index.
+- Labeled: Each element in a Series has an associated label known as an index.
-- **Homogeneous**: All elements in a Series should ideally be of the same data type.
+- Homogeneous: All elements in a Series should ideally be of the same data type.

 #### Example of Creating a Series